 - Cut off as much of the root as you will use.
 To prevent peeled horseradish from turning brown, sprinkle it with lemon juice or vinegar mixed in water.

 - Horseradish can be used fresh or pickled.
-You can grate, diced, julienne, or slice it.
+You can grate, dice, julienne, or slice it.
 Use an inch or two at one time, just peel the section you will be grating.

 - Serve horseradish with poached sausages and potato salad or with cold cuts or gefilte fish.

-- Use horseradish as an ingredient of sauces, relishes, vinaigrettes, mustard, and flavored-butter or dipping sauce.
+- Use horseradish as an ingredient in sauces, relishes, vinaigrettes, mustard, and flavored butter or dipping sauce.
 Whipped or sour cream will calm the flavor of horseradish.